mptyl/bacopilot/prompts/Anthropic Promp Generator Directive.md

 The final document must be written in markdown format inside a code box so that the Human can easily copy and paste it into her own document.

-Generate as many examples as you think are necessary to make the AI behave as expected, but the minimum is 1.
+Generate one or two examples make the AI behave as expected.